chrizzTs/Who-U/README.md

     }
 ````

 To set an image as the profile Picture, the Server API function 'updateProfilPhoto' is called.
-The profilePicture is newely fetched from the server and again checked whether the profile Picture is currently shown.
+The profilePicture is fetched again from the server and again checked whether the profile Picture is currently shown.
 This time this validation will return true.

 ````javascript
      $scope.setImageAsProfilePicture = function() {